Eco-Fraud Alert: Examples of The 7 Sins of Greenwashing

 In 2015, Volkswagen was at the heart of one of the biggest greenwashing scandals in the car industry.
 To make sure its cars passed the emission tests, the company designed a sophisticated defeat device that would notice when the car was being tested and would significantly reduce the emissions.
 During a test on a dynamometer, the cars would use an emission control system that would trap nitrogen oxide.
 However, when the cars were back on the road, they emitted up to 40 times more nitrogen oxide than it is allowed.

 Although Nestle labels its products as sustainably-sourced, research shows it couldn’t be further from the truth.
 A class-action lawsuit filed in 2019 (rightfully) accused Nestle of deforestation and using child labor in West Africa.
 According to The Guardian, Ivory Coast, the world’s leading cocoa producer, has lost 80% of its rainforests in the last 60 years to chocolate production.
-In addition, there are 1.9 million children working on cocoa plantations in Ivory Coast, and Nestle failed to prove it had no connection to it.
+In addition, 1.9 million children are working on cocoa plantations in Ivory Coast, and Nestle failed to prove it had no connection to it.

-How to avoid greenwashing
+How to avoid Greenwashing